React95/React95/CONTRIBUTING.md

 Access http://localhost:6006 to see the storybook running

-### Directories
+### File structure

 You need to follow a simple structure pattern:

 - Every new component need to have it's specific folder, this folder need to be named as the component name;
-- The component folder need the component file itself and an `index.js` file that export that component;
+- The component folder need the component file itself and its tests;
-- You need to import and export that component on `index.js` that are on components folder;
+- Make sure to import/export your component in the `components/index.ts`;
 - Every new component need to have its own story file;
 - When you finish your work, you'll need to commit with messages following [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) pattern.